Ultimate Guide To Nepal

 • Visit Maya Devi Temple, a Buddhist shrine dedicated to Lord Buddha’s mother, Maya.
 It is listed as a UNESCO World Heritage Site.

-• Visit the Ashoka Pillar, a gigantic stone pillar erected by Emperor Ashoka during his Lumbini visit.
-It marked Lumbini as Buddha’s birthplace.
+• Visit the Ashoka Pillar, a gigantic stone pillar erected by Emperor Ashoka during his visit to Lumbini.
+It marks Lumbini as Buddha’s birthplace.

 • Tie colorful prayer flags around the legendary Bodhi Tree.
 Locals believe any wishes you make while tying flags will be granted.

 • Take pictures around the Maya Devi pond.
-The legend says Lord Buddha’s first bathing happened there.
-Also, Queen Maya used to take her bath in the pond.
+The legend says Lord Buddha’s first bathing occurred there, and Queen Maya used to take her bath in the pond.

 • Explore Lumbini Museum’s artifacts, metal sculptures, old coins, manuscripts, and stamps.